Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - Based on Spaceshooter game
 - Questions "stored" within the asteroids:
  - Break one to get a question and find the answer
-*/
+ - Answer would "come in" debris of the asteroid
+ - Questions are based on facts on Auckland University */